agstack/inatrace-frontend/README.md

 2. Run ```npm install```

-3. Open project in IDE of choice
+3. Open the project in IDE of choice

 4. Generate API client from Java backend by running `npm run generate-api`